 You really need to make sure that the people you recruit stay around, as bad hires cost A LOT.
 In fact, hiring bad programmers has been named by Paul Graham as one of the main mistakes that kill startups.

-How to alleviate the effects of all the abovementioned psychological mechanisms?
+How to alleviate the effects of all the abovementioned human resources psychology mechanisms?

 When looking for developers: